zsu/GenericRepository/README.md

 GenericRepository is a data access library using repository pattern.

-Some of the features of SessionMessage are:
+Some of the features of GenericRepository are:

   * Build-in paging feature
   * Implement Unit of Work pattern
-  * Generic Entity key type
+  * Support different Entity key types

 # NuGet
 ```xml